hthuwal/ARC-Challenge/notes/progress_report.md

 |ARC + DGEM with openIE (opensource) | 26.41|
 |ARC + DGEM with openIE (proprietary) | 27.11|
 |ARC + Graph Comparison Algo| 27.41|

+The scores per question have been added to the spreadsheet.

 #### StanfordNLP openIE over the ARC Dataset
 - Split the 1.3GB ARC corpus into 10kb files.